Board of Directors

 Officers:

-Chair/Past President: Stephanie Gold, MD, Denver
+Chair/Past President: Corey Lyon, DO, Denver

-Secretary/Treasurer: Alan-Michael Vargas, MD, Parachute
+President: Alan-Michael Vargas, MD, Glenwood Springs

 Dr. Vargas completed residency as Chief Resident at Icahn Mount Sinai in 2013, and since moving to Colorado has practiced in the Rural Western Slope with Grand River Health (a Critical Access Hospital).
 At Grand River Health Dr. Vargas has served on their Medical Executive Committee for 2 years and currently serves as the Vice Chief of Staff.
 He previously served as the International Medical Graduate delegate for CAFP to the AAFP’s National Conference of Constituency Leaders.
 Dr. Vargas is excited to represent the interests of the rural western slope on the Board of Directors.

-Member-at-Large: Roxi Radi, MD, FAAFP, Denver
+President-elect: Roxi Radi, MD, FAAFP, Denver

 Dr. Radi is a full spectrum family physician at Denver Health, and is very passionate about the patients and community she serves.
 A passionate advocate for health care during her three years on the board, Dr. Radi has served on CAFP’s Legislative and Education Committees, and is the Chair of the DEI Taskforce.
 She was recently a Public Health Faculty Fellow, has volunteered in the healthcare systems of China, Chile and Kenya and is passionate about using her skills and experiences to improve the health of all Americans, especially the undeserved in Colorado.
 As a Suboxone provider in a primary care setting, she is committed to finding ways to promote and fund these services as the front line of the opioid epidemic.

-Karin Susskind, MD, Boulder
+Vice President: Karin Susskind, MD, FAAFP, Boulder

 Dr. Susskind is a partner in one of the last physician-owned multispecialty practice in Colorado, and is keenly aware of the impact of many of the issues that challenge the field of family medicine: insurance concerns, hospital gerrymandering, and filling the workforce.
 She served as Chair of the Family Medicine Department at her community hospital, working on the credentialing committee, becoming a patient centered medical home and participating in our medical center board meetings.
 This experience cemented her understanding of the importance of “having a seat at the table.”
 Prior to having an MD, Dr. Susskind worked as a ranch hand in Greeley and later became an active AMSA member.
 There she had the opportunity to work in Appalachia and then represent rural health concerns as Liaison for Rural Health.